2ion/dwm/README.md

 ```
 builds and installs dwm into $PREFIX.

+## Configuration premises

+config.h is tailored to my main machine, which is running Debian
+Unstable, and make assumptions about CPU frequencies, sudo configuration
+etc, so you need to review the file in any case.
+Windowing rules have
+been broken out into rules.h.

 ## MPD client extensions

 The MPD client extension provides the following bindable callbacks: